 To create a short-term fix so I could continue riding – I tried installing a thread repair kit into the brake caliper assembly.
-Unfortunately, this didn’t go according to plan, and it seems that my only viable solution is to simply forget about riding until the part arrives.
+Unfortunately, this didn’t go according to plan, and my only viable solution is to forget about riding until the part arrives.

 Bucks County Covered Bridge Ride v2.0

 One of the most significant downsides of not being able to ride my Yamaha MT-09 SP was that I would miss attending the Bucks County Covered Bridge Ride with the guys from the WaltInPA Discord Server.

 To join them, I started looking into the possibility of renting a Motorcycle from Twisted Road or Rider Share.
 There were a few bikes nearby, and the prices weren’t crazy.
 A 2020 BMW GS 310 caught my eye, and I thought it might be fun to toy around on a little bike.

 I started to get second thoughts when I began reading the fine print.
 First was the cost of the motorcycle, additional insurance needed to be purchased, tire-specific insurance was strongly advised, and then there were rental fees.

 The price quickly surpassed the advertised $85 per day, and I wasn’t getting a warm and fuzzy feeling about the rental process, so I bailed on that idea.